 Correlations with US crude oil

-Below are major energy ETFs’ correlations with US crude oil July futures on May 31–June 7:
+On April 26–May 3, major energy subsector ETFs’ correlations with US crude oil June futures were:

-In the seven days leading up to June 7, these energy ETFs’ correlations with the S&P 500 Index (SPY) were:
+In the past five trading sessions, these energy ETFs’ correlations with the S&P 500 Index (SPY) were:

 In the last five trading sessions, the S&P 500 Index (SPY) fell 1.4%.
 Only AMLP had a positive correlation with SPY during this period.
 In fact, the trend in the correlations of these ETFs with SPY is opposite to the correlations with US crude oil.

 Conflicting correlations and returns across these energy subsectors compared to energy prices and the broad equity market are likely an outcome of extraordinary factors driving these markets.
 The deadline for sanctions on Iran is May 12, which has been keeping oil prices elevated.
 Mild weather and a strong inventory gain have been pressuring natural gas.
 Earnings and trade fears have been taking a toll on equity markets.

 To analyze the relationships between the commodity and equity markets, we’ll measure the correlation between oil and equity markets in the past five trading sessions in the next part.